CarlFK/video-stack-deploy/roles/blackmagic/README.md

 Main variables are :

-* `blackmagic.desktopvideo`:     URL to the Debian package for the main Blackmagic driver.

-* `blackmagic.desktopvideo_gui`: URL to the Debian package for the Blackmagic driver GUI, useful for debugging the capture cards.
+* `blackmagic.urls.*`:           URL to the Debian package for all Blackmagic packages.
+The key for the `desktopvideo` package must be called `desktopvideo`.

-* `blackmagic.mediaexpress`:     URL to the Debian package for Blackmagic's Media Express.

 * `blackmagic.dkms_version`:     Blackmagic's DKMS version to install.